echoprotocol/echowiki/advanced/x86-64-virtual-machine/smart_contract_development.md

 ## x86-64 smart contract development

 Smart contract can be written in any complied programming language including C++, ADA, D, Eiffel, Go, Haskell, Pascal, Rust.
+C++ and Rust only supported now.
 For the details on each of the programming language please refer to the corresponding section.
 Developers of the x86-64 smart contracts have access to the following features for implementation of the contract:

 Several classes/functions are provided allowing easy development of the smart contract